ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

     - To add a program to the Library tab enter the bottle of the application you wish to add
         - Under "Programs" select the hamburger menu next to the application you wish to add then select "Add to Library"
 - Desktop Entries
-    - Adding a desktop entry allows for a program to be visible to the Linux Desktop Environment (e.g. KDE) so that you can for example search for the program in the application laucher, or pin a program to the taskbar
+    - Adding a desktop entry allows for a program to be visible to the Linux Desktop Environment (e.g. KDE) so that you can for example search for the program in the application launcher, or pin a program to the taskbar
+        - You'll need Flatseal to do this using these instructions
+            - In Flatseal select Bottles then find the "Other Files" box
+                - Click on the button on the right side
+                - In the textbox that appears enter "/var/home/$USER/.local/share/applications"
+        - You can also use this command in the terminal instead of using Flatseal: `flatpak override com.usebottles.bottles --user --filesystem=xdg-data/applications`
     - Under "Programs" select the hamburger menu next to the application you wish to add then select "Add Desktop Entry"
 - Applications that I install in Bottles
     - Bottle notes for [Balabolka](http://balabolka.site/balabolka.htm)